Anagama Wood Fired Ceramic Art & Pottery by David Soo

 The anagama kiln (Japanese: 穴窯) is an ancient type of pottery kiln brought to Japan from China via Korea in the 5th century.

-Anagama (a Japanese term meaning "cave kiln") describes single-chamber kilns built in a tunnel shape.
+Anagama (a Japanese term meaning "cave Kiln") describes single-chamber kilns built in a tunnel shape.
 An anagama kiln typically consists of a firing chamber with a firebox at one end and a flue at the other.
 Although the term "firebox" is used to describe the space for the fire, there is no physical structure separating the stoking space from the pottery space.
-The term anagama In fact, ancient kilns were sometimes built by digging tunnels into banks of clay.
+Ancient anagama kilns were sometimes built by digging tunnels into banks of clay.

 About David Soo